BillyFrcs/Joobify/README.md

 - Start the project: `npm run start`
 - EsLint: `npm run lint`

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the live app.
+Open [http://localhost:3000](http://localhost:3000) in your browser to see the development server.